BlockstreamResearch/simplicity/README.md

 # Simplicity

-Simplicity is a blockchain programming language designed as an alternative to Bitcoin script.

-The language and implementation is still under development.

-It's recommended to start with [SimplicityHL](https://github.com/BlockstreamResearch/SimplicityHL) which looks and feels like Rust and compiles down to Simplicity Bytecode.
+Simplicity is a very low-level language.
+This repository contains the consensus code implementation, an experimental Haskell library, the tech report and the a Rocq library for producing formal proofs.
+We recommend that users who just want to *use* Simplicity start with  [SimplicityHL](https://github.com/BlockstreamResearch/SimplicityHL) which looks and feels like Rust and compiles down to Simplicity.
 There is also [rust-simplicity](https://github.com/BlockstreamResearch/rust-simplicity), a general purpose library for processing Simplicity programs.

 ## Contents